ellismarkf/uproot/README.md

 ## caveats

 * I don't know if this works on Windows.
-Pull requests to enable Windows support are welcome. :)
+Pull requests to enable Windows support are welcome. :neckbeard:
 * If you've already pulled your dependencies from your custom registry, when you run `npm shrinkwrap`, your dependencies' resolution URL (where the .tgz was pulled from) will point to your custom registry.
 This means that for dependencies that only need a version bump (ie, exist in the registry, but not at the version you are requesting), the resolution URL will still be pointing to your custom registry.
 Why is this a problem?
 Because you want to point the